sbulen/SMF-Web-Access-Log-Analyzer/README.md

 # Description
-WALA, the Web Access Log Analyzer, is a very simple reporting database created from your apache web access logs.
+WALA, the SMF Web Access Log Analyzer, is a very simple reporting database created from your Apache web access logs.

 The goal is to provide insight into the source and nature of your web traffic.
 It will inform you which countries and ASNs are hitting you the hardest, and how this aligns with your registered user base.